clobrano/clobrano/README.md

 - 💻 My main job is on Linux Embedded systems, using mostly C/C++
 - 🔧 I develop tools in Python, Golang, and Bash
 - 🌯 I am one of the maintainer of [Ubuntu Yaru theme](https://github.com/ubuntu/yaru)
-- 🐙 Here are the [projects I contributed to](https://github.com/clobrano-forks) on GitHub
+- 🐙 I have a sub-repository for the [projects I contributed to](https://github.com/clobrano-forks) on GitHub

 ### 🔭 I’m currently...

 - Aiming for a full time job in Open source ✨
-- Learning Kubernetes

-The two things above are not necessarilty connected 😀
+- Dedicated to continuous learning.

 ### 📫 Connect with me